sec-js/gshell/README.md

 # ToDo

-For the version 2.0 which should have the following:
+The version 2.0 should have the following:

 1. Encryptors: To bypass AVs
 2. Obfuscators: To bypass AVs
 3. Anti-AMSI: To bypass AMSI
-4. Shellcode Generator: For shellcode runners, binary explitation, etc.